qapage/qapage.github.io/_posts/2017-02-06-How-to-different-tasks-on-mysql.md

 ---
 layout: post
-title: How to do different tasks on mysql
+title: How to Do Different Tasks in MySQL
 categories: [mysql]
 tags: [mysql]
 ---